RohanSardar/RohanSardar/README.md

 😄 I'm Rohan Sardar from the nation of **India** (***BHARAT***)

 🌱 I’m currently learning AI-ML, DSA and updating my Python knowledge

+⚡ Fun fact: I'm from West Bengal, India and bengali is the sweetest language in the World as per UNESCO

 <h2>Tools, frameworks and libraries learned and used</h2>
 <p align="left">